-In addition to competition from low-cost natural gas plants, high regulatory costs also present a challenge for nuclear power.85 A 2017 study by the American Action Forum (AAF) found that the average nuclear power plant is encumbered by close to \$60 million in annual regulatory costs.86 The nuclear industry also faces a permit and construction timeline that can take over 20 years, with even modest requests for uprates taking several years to gain approval.
-Using the Mercatus Center's RegData tool, AAF demonstrated that the number of restrictions emanating from the Nuclear Regulatory Commission correlates almost directly with rising maintenance and operation costs.88 In 2016, a paper published in Energy Policy provided additional insight into the regulatory costs and delays surrounding nuclear power by examining the overnight costs of nuclear power plants around the world.
-89 The paper found that in the U.S., overnight costs have increased from \$650 per kilowatt to nearly \$11,000 per kilowatt.90

-Despite its strong safety record, nuclear energy is also hindered to some degree by a public perception problem.
-People have offered numerous explanations for the public's mistrust in the safety of nuclear energy, and it's likely that a combination of these factors contribute to the problem.91 Certainly, high profile incidents at Three Mile Island, Chernobyl, and Fukushima have played a role in how the public perceives nuclear energy.
+In addition to competition from low-cost natural gas plants, high regulatory costs also present a challenge for nuclear power.85 A 2017 study by the American Action Forum (AAF) found that the average nuclear power plant is encumbered by close to \$60 million in annual regulatory costs.86 The nuclear industry also faces a permit and construction timeline that can take over 20 years, with even modest requests for uprates taking several years to gain approval.87 Using the Mercatus Center's RegData tool, AAF demonstrated that the number of restrictions emanating from the Nuclear Regulatory Commission correlates almost directly with rising maintenance and operation costs.
+88 In 2016, a paper published in Energy Policy provided additional insight into the regulatory costs and delays surrounding nuclear power by examining the overnight costs of nuclear power plants around the world.
+The paper found that in the U.S., overnight costs have increased from \$650 per kilowatt to nearly \$11,000 per kilowatt.90 mistrust in the safety of nuclear energy, and it's likely that a combination of these factors contribute to the problem.
+91 Certainly, high profile incidents at Three Mile Island, Chernobyl, and Fukushima have played a role in how the public perceives nuclear energy.
 However, it's important to note that the Three Mile Island incident that occurred in the U.S. did not result in any loss of life.
 In the case of Chernobyl, the failure to maintain the public's safety can be reasonably attributed to the incentive problems that plagued the Soviet bureaucracy.
-There is also compelling evidence that suggests that the government's overreaction to these events has played a predominant role in increasing the public's fear of nuclear energy.
-92 Additionally, research by Edward Calabrese suggests that the risks of exposure to nuclear radiation to human health have been exaggerated within the scientific community, which, if true, likely contributes to the public's misperception of nuclear energy's safety.93
+There is also compelling evidence that suggests that the government's overreaction to these events has played a predominant role in increasing the public's fear of nuclear energy.92 Additionally, research by Edward Calabrese suggests that the risks of exposure to nuclear radiation to human health have been exaggerated within the scientific community, which, if true, likely contributes to the public's misperception of nuclear energy's safety.93